Personal Injury Attorneys Helping Injured Bikers

 - Report the accident to your insurance company.
 Motorcycle insurance policies require that you notify your insurance company in a timely manner.
 Make sure that you contact your insurance company soon after the accident and tell them that you were involved in an accident.

 - Contact an experienced attorney who specializes in personal injury cases.
 There are a lot of attorneys out there, but only a small percentage of those attorneys specialize in the personal injury field.
 You want a lawyer who has obtained large settlements and has tried cases and achieved successful verdicts.
-The attorneys at the Mahoney Law Firm, P.C. are all experienced in the field of personal injury.
-All of the attorneys at our law firm have been chosen as Colorado Super Lawyers.
+The attorneys at The Mahoney Law Firm, P.C., are all experienced in the field of personal injury.
+They have all been included on Colorado Super Lawyers lists for multiple years.
 We have the experience to obtain the best possible outcome for your case.

-The Mahoney Law Firm, P.C.
-Does Work on a Contingency Fee Basis
+The Mahoney Law Firm, P.C., Works On A Contingency Fee Basis

-You do not have to pay The Mahoney Law Firm, P.C. unless we obtain a settlement or judgment on your behalf.
+You do not have to pay The Mahoney Law Firm, P.C., unless we obtain a settlement or judgment on your behalf.
 We do not bill you by the hour.
 You do not pay any attorney’s fees unless and until a recovery is made on your behalf.
 Contact us for a free consultation.
-You can call us at 303-800-3168 or feel free to fill out the online email form on our contact page (link to contact us page).
+You can call us at 303-800-3168 or feel free to fill out the online email form on our contact page.